robdodson/requirejs-multipage-shim-boilerplate/README.md

 - Developers want discrete JS files/modules
 - Deployment wants optimized code in just one or a few HTTP calls

 As we build bigger and more complex web apps we'd like to split our scripts up so they don't all live in one mammoth main.js file.
 This makes the code more organized and it makes it easier for teams to work on a project.
 The immediate downside is that the browsers don't offer a built in dependency managment system.
-Let's say we stick to our previous approach of including multiple script tags on the page but this time we decide to break main.js up so instead of containing all of our code, it just contains the code to drive two widgets: Widget A and Widget B. We'll take all the code for our widgets and place it into two separate files.
+Let's say we stick to our previous approach of including multiple script tags on the page but this time we decide to break up main.js into smaller files.
+Instead of containing all of our code, it now only contains the code to drive two widgets: Widget A and Widget B. We'll take all the code for our widgets and place it into two separate files.
 That way our team members can work on Widget A and Widget B while we work on something else.

 ``` html
 <script src="js/vendor/jquery.js"></script>